Inducing Group Fairness in Prompt-Based Language Model Decisions: Experiment Results

-Next, we benchmark the different remediation techniques for performance vs group fairness trade-offs.
-The results of this are shown in Fig. \ref{fig:zero_shot_pareto}.
-For in-processing and post-processing methods, each point in the plot is generated by varying the regularizer strength (see Appendices~\ref{sec:in-processing} and~\ref{sec:post-processing}, respectively for more details).
-We observe that both methods improve fairness without significantly degrading the performance of the classifier.
+We start with analyzing remediation techniques in prompt-based classifiers.
+Results are shown in Fig. \ref{fig:zero_shot_pareto}.
+For the post-processing method, each point in the plot is generated by varying the regularizer strength (see Appendix~\ref{sec:post-processing} for more details).

+We observe that the post-processing method improve fairness without severely degrading the performance of the classifier.
+In contrast, prompt-based remediations either increase performance while keeping the high FPR ratio, or reduce the FPR ratio at the cost of performance.